birkirbrynjarsson/TGRAF-3d-Maze/README.md

 `attribute` vertex list sent each time into main as the shaders gets executed.
 `uniform` variables are only used within the shader.
 These are the common variables that we've used and have handles to in our Java program.
-`varying` variables brought along the entire OpenGl pipeline.
+`varying` variables brought along the entire OpenGl pipeline, can send along as many as we want. v_color used in rasterization and fragment shader.

 ### Vertex shader - Simple3D.vert